MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 ### V3 Status Summary

 #### ABS Service
 1. The ABS service side will continue to support running V3 bots with no planned end of life and any running bots will not be disrupted.
 2. Channels will remain compatible with V3 with no disruption or end of life plan.
 3. Creation of new V3 bots is disabled on the portal; however, expert users who wish to deploy their V3 bots independently, not on ABS (e.g. as webapp service) can do so.

 #### SDK and Tools
 1. We are not investing in V3 from SDK side, and will only apply critical security fixes to the SDK branches for the foreseeable future (Exception: We plan to add a Skills connector to allow V4 bots to call legacy V3 bots).
 2. SDKs and tools development is exclusively on V4 with no V3 work done or planned (hence we're already "there").
 3. We do not prevent anyone from running old tools to manage their V3 bots.

 ## How can I migrate Azure Bot Service from one region to another?

 Azure Bot Service does not support region move.
 It's a global service that is not tied to any specific region.

+> [!NOTE]
+> Move to `bot-service-resources-faq-channels.md`

 ## Channels
 ### When will you add more conversation experiences to the Bot Framework?

 We plan on making continuous improvements to the Bot Framework, including additional channels, but cannot provide a schedule at this time.
 If you would like a specific channel added to the framework, [let us know][Support].

 ### I have a communication channel I'd like to be configurable with Bot Framework.
 Can I work with Microsoft to do that?